hussu010/Portfolio-Tracker-NodeJS/utils/README.md

 ### fetchTokenAndAmount.js

 Streams the rows of the transactions file one by one, parses it and calls `calculateTokenAmountFromTransactions` function to update the dictionary containing token name as key and amount as value.
-Returns the dict one every transactions are analyzed or exit condition is triggered.
+Returns the dict once every transactions are analyzed or exit condition is triggered.

 ### token.js